openimis/openimis_docs/web_app_vb_user_manual.rst

 Medical Services Control Page
 """""""""""""""""""""""""""""

 The ``Medical Services Control Page`` is the central point for all medical service administration.
 By having Access to this panel, it is possible to add, edit, delete and search.
-The panel is divided into four panels (:ref:`image23`)
+The panel is divided into four panels (:ref:`Image 23<image23>`)

   A. Search Panel